2006 Australian Grand Prix: Friday drivers

-The bottom 6 teams in the 2005 Constructors' Championship and Super Aguri were entitled to run a third car in free practice on Friday.
+The bottom six teams in the 2005 Constructors' Championship and Super Aguri were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

 Race

-The race began with an unusual spin of Juan Pablo Montoya as he completed the formation lap.
-He lined up at the back of the grid, however Fisichella then stalled his engine on the grid, forcing the start to be red-flagged.
-Fisichella had to start from the pitlane, while Montoya reclaimed his grid position.
+Juan Pablo Montoya spun as he completed the formation lap and lined up at the back of the grid.
+However, Giancarlo Fisichella then stalled his engine on the grid, forcing the start to be red flagged.
+Fisichella had to start from the pit lane, while Montoya reclaimed his original grid position.

-As in 2002, the race had a first-lap accident.
-Felipe Massa was the victim in an incident involving himself, Nico Rosberg and Christian Klien.
-The Williams and Red Bull effectively sandwiched Massa's Ferrari as the Brazilian attempted to squeeze through a gap too small, pitching him into the wall hard and out of the race.
-Rosberg returned to the pits without the rear wing.
-Klien continued the race unharmed.
+On the first lap, Felipe Massa collided with Nico Rosberg and Christian Klien.
+The Williams and Red Bull sandwiched Massa's Ferrari as the Brazilian attempted to squeeze between them, pitching him into the wall hard and out of the race.
+Rosberg lost his rear wing, while Klien continued the race unharmed.
+The safety car was deployed as a result of the incident.

-These incidents called the Safety Car on the very first lap.
 Fisichella spun but continued, again in the Jones corner.
-Alonso passed Button when the SC was recalled two laps later, in the start/finish straight.
+Alonso passed Button on the start/finish straight when the safety car was recalled two laps later.

-On the third lap, Christian Klien had some problem with his suspension and crashed the barriers near Clark Chicane, and destroyed his car.
-Klien went out walking, happily.
-This crash had left many pieces of debris on the track and the Safety Car went out again to help the stewards clean the zone.
-When the race continued, Räikkönen attacked Button and gained his place.
-Montoya tried that as well, though unsuccessful for many laps.
+On the third lap, Christian Klien crashed heavily near Clark Chicane after a suspension failure.
+Due to debris on the track, the safety car was deployed again.
+When the race resumed, Räikkönen attacked and passed Button.

-Vitantonio Liuzzi made an exciting pass on Michael Schumacher, by the Sports Centre turn.

-The race continued uneventful for another 10 laps when pit stops began with Montoya, Button and Trulli.
+Pit stops began around ten laps later, with Montoya, Button and Trulli pitting first.
 Alonso and Räikkönen stopped, giving Mark Webber the lead of his home Grand Prix.
-A gearbox failure then eliminated him.
+When Webber took the lead on lap 21 in his Williams-Cosworth he became the first Australian driver to lead his home Grand Prix since John Bowe led the early laps of the non-championship 1984 race driving a Ralt RT4 Ford.